ninakali/ninakali.github.io/notes/win2/index.md

 ## Interlude: a shell or an operating system?

+Both today and four decades ago, the simplest way to explain an "operating system" to someone was to say that it is a program that allows you to run other programs.
+This definition, however, misses an important nuance.
+Some programs like this can be installed on a pristine computer and thus truly can be called "operating systems".
+Some programs require you to have an operating system installed first, and, more often than not, they are not strictly necessary but are merely convenient ways to run programs.
+Such programs were called "shells".

 For at least a decade since the release of Windows, computer science purists have debated whether Windows is an operating system or merely an *operating shell*.
 Sure, it looks nothing like MS-DOS, and it offers many features that DOS simply does not have, like multitasking or a graphical interface, and has a driver subsystem.
 However, Windows would require MS-DOS to be installed on the computer for a very long time.
 Perhaps due to this, Microsoft itself called Windows an "Operating Environment".

 For an end user, this trivia does not matter.
 Sure, Windows 95 boots on top of a custom MS-DOS kernel, but it looks and feels exactly like its look-alike Windows NT4 that runs on top of its own kernel.
 So, for this article, let's consider all Windows versions operating "systems".

 ![](history/32a_ntornot.png)
 <p class="imgdesc">Can you tell, looking at the screenshot, whether it is an operating system (Windows NT) or an operating shell on top of MS-DOS (Windows 95)?</p>

+Curiously, Windows itself has a shell.
+Early versions had a shell called MS-DOS executive, then it was Program Manager, and starting from Windows 95, it was the "new shell", or simply "the shell."

 </div>